 - Takes more of a drug to create a feeling they once felt on a smaller dose (a tolerance)

 - Experiences pain, illness or discomfort if they suddenly quit taking a drug (withdrawal)

 Questions About Treatment?

-Drug And Alcohol Abuse In Grand Prairie, TX
+Drug And Alcohol Use In Grand Prairie, TX

-Alcohol and marijuana are frequently abused in the Grand Prairie area, but in addition to these substances, opioid painkillers, sedative-hypnotics and stimulants may be abused.
+Alcohol and marijuana are frequently used in the Grand Prairie area, but in addition to these substances, opioid painkillers, sedative-hypnotics and stimulants may be used.